Steve Clarke

-Stephen Clarke (born 29 August 1963) is a Scottish professional football manager and former player who is the manager of the Scotland national team.
+Stephen Clarke (born 29 August 1963) is a Scottish professional football manager and former player who was most recently the manager of the Scotland national team.

 Clarke played for St Mirren, Chelsea and the Scotland national team, winning three major trophies with Chelsea towards the end of his career.
 After retiring as a player, he moved into coaching and worked at Newcastle United, Chelsea, West Ham United and Liverpool.
 Clarke has since managed West Bromwich Albion and Reading.
 After a spell coaching at Aston Villa, Clarke was appointed Kilmarnock manager in October 2017 and led them to a European place with a club record points total in his only full season in charge.

 In May 2019, he was appointed manager of the Scotland national team.
-During his tenure, he has led the team to qualifications for UEFA Euro 2020 (their first major tournament for 23 years), UEFA Euro 2024 and FIFA World Cup 2026, their first appearance at the World Cup finals since 1998.
+During his tenure, he led the team to qualifications for UEFA Euro 2020 (their first major tournament for 23 years), UEFA Euro 2024 and 2026 FIFA World Cup, their first appearance at the World Cup finals since 1998.
+In June 2026, he left his position as Scotland manager.

 Playing career

 St Mirren

-Clarke was born in Saltcoats in Ayrshire.
+Stephen Clarke was born on 29 August 1963 in Saltcoats, Ayrshire.
 His older brother Paul was a footballer, who played in more than 350 games for Kilmarnock.
 Spotted while playing for Beith Juniors, Steve began his professional career with St Mirren.
 Clarke was initially on a part-time contract with St Mirren, while he completed an apprenticeship as an instrument engineer.

 Chelsea

 Clarke was transferred to Chelsea for £422,000 in January 1987.
 He stayed at Chelsea until 1998, making 421 appearances.
-He was a part of the Chelsea sides which won the 1997 FA Cup Final, 1998 Football League Cup Final and 1998 UEFA Cup Winners' Cup Final.
+He was a part of the Chelsea sides which won the 1997 FA Cup final, 1998 Football League Cup final and 1998 UEFA Cup Winners' Cup final.
 The latter match, against VfB Stuttgart in Stockholm, was Clarke's final appearance for the club.
-In 2005, he was voted into Chelsea's centenary XI, occupying the right-back berth.
+In 2005, he was voted into Chelsea's centenary XI, occupying the right-back position.

 Speaking in February 2019, Clarke said he was thankful that Chelsea had signed him as it meant that he and his family no longer had to live with religious sectarianism in the west of Scotland.

 Scotland

+Clarke represented Scotland in youth internationals during the 1980s, including the 1983 FIFA World Youth Championship held in Mexico.
+He scored the winning goal in a match against the host nation, which meant that Scotland progressed to the knockout rounds.

-Clarke made six appearances for the Scotland national team.
-His debut was a 2–0 friendly win over Hungary at Hampden Park on 9 September 1987, and his final game was a 3–1 friendly loss away to the Netherlands in Utrecht six years later on 27 May 1994; he was not selected in the squad for any of the four major tournaments for which Scotland qualified in that era.
+He later made six appearances for the senior Scotland national team between 1987 and 1994.
+His debut was a 2–0 friendly win over Hungary at Hampden Park on 9 September 1987, and his final game was a 3–1 friendly loss away to the Netherlands in Utrecht six years later on 27 May 1994, but he was not selected in the squad for any of the major tournaments for which Scotland qualified in that era.